Gilberto (footballer, born 1982)

 Felisberto Sebastião da Graça Amaral, more commonly known as Gilberto (born 21 September 1982), is an Angolan former professional footballer who played as a left winger or left midfielder.
 He played professionally for Egypt's Al Ahly, Belgian club Lierse, Cypriot club AEL Limassol, and for Benfica de Luanda in his native country.
-He played for the Angola national team at international level.
+He played for the Angola national team at international level, scoring 10 goals in 84 appearances.

 Club career

 Al Ahly

 While playing for Al Ahly in Egypt, Gilberto was well known for fitting into the team's tactic.
 The tactic was that Gilberto would run on the side of the pitch and then cross the ball at the end to Flavio who would score with a header.
 With Al Ahly, Gilberto played against many world class teams such as FC Barcelona and Roma.
 He helped his team to domestic success before helping them become the only team in the world to qualify to Club World Cup twice in a row.